-Basic net loss per common share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, without consideration for common stock equivalents.
-Diluted net loss per share is calculated by dividing the net loss by the weighted-average number of common shares and common stock equivalents outstanding for the period determined using the treasury-stock method.
-As we have reported net loss for the three months ended March 31, 2023 and 2022, dilutive net loss per common share is the same as basic net loss per common share for those periods.
-Common stock equivalents outstanding are comprised of stock options, restricted stock units, warrants and employee stock purchase plan rights and are only included in the calculation of diluted earnings per common share when net income is reported and their effect is dilutive.
-Common stock equivalents outstanding at March 31, 2023 and 2022 totaling approximately 11,284,000 and 9,501,000, respectively, were excluded from the computation of dilutive weighted-average shares outstanding because their effect would be anti-dilutive.
+Basic net loss per common share is calculated by dividing the net loss by the weighted-average number of common shares outstanding for the period, which includes the shares related to outstanding pre-funded warrants (see Note 7), but excludes other potential common stock equivalents.
+Pre-funded warrants are considered outstanding for the purposes of computing basic and diluted net loss per share because shares may be issued for little or no additional consideration, and are fully vested and exercisable.
+Diluted net loss per share is calculated by dividing net loss by the weighted-average number of common shares and common stock equivalents outstanding for the period.
+As we have reported net loss for the three and six months ended June 30, 2023 and 2022, dilutive net loss per common share is the same as basic net loss per common share for those periods.
+Common stock equivalents outstanding are comprised of stock options, restricted stock units, performance-based restricted stock units, warrants and employee stock purchase plan rights and are only included in the calculation of diluted earnings per common share when net income is reported and their effect is dilutive.
+Common stock equivalents outstanding at June 30, 2023 and 2022 totaling approximately 13,743,000 and 9,101,000, respectively, were excluded from the computation of dilutive weighted-average shares outstanding because their effect would be anti-dilutive.